6siyan/CS515_Projects/README.md

 Extensions:

-    A drop verb: You can use "drop" to drop something from your inventory.
+    ### A drop verb:

+    You can use "drop" to drop something from your inventory.

+    ### Locked doors:
-    Locked doors: There are locked rooms in the game.
+    There are locked rooms in the game.
 If you meet "This is locked, you need find a key first!".
-It means you should find the "key" item first.
-When you have a key in your inventory.
+It means you should find the "pswd" item first.
+When you have a "pswd" in your inventory.
 You have access to a locked room.

-    Wining and losing conditions: There is a "crown" in the game. if you find the crown you will win.
+    ### Wining and losing conditions:

+    There is a "cs 515 project code" item in the game. if you find the "cs 515 project code" you will win.
 The step limit is 200 steps, if you exceed 200 steps you will lose the game.

+Hint: the "pswd" in tuesday and the "cs 515 project code" in last sunday.

 ## How to play
 You can invoke this game by running: